 For specific advice on whether your business is permitted to be operating can be obtained by emailing our Environmental Health or Trading Standards teams

 For additional guidance on social distancing or to access a broader range of business support mechanisms available from East Ayrshire Council please email our Economic Development team.

 Coronavirus business support fund

-We're now administering the newly launched Scottish Government Coronavirus Business Support Fund in East Ayrshire.
+We administer the Scottish Government Coronavirus Business Support Fund, launched on 24 March 2020, in East Ayrshire.

 Who is eligible?